iovxw/bismuth/README.md

 ## Build

-To build this repo, you need install [Boot](https://github.com/boot-clj/boot) first.
+To build this project, you need install [boot](https://github.com/boot-clj/boot) first.

 Then: